Black caiman: Classification

+Distribution

+The black caiman largely inhabits areas of Amazonia, living in rivers, swamps, wetlands, and lakes.
+It is found in Brazil, eastern Ecuador and Peru, northern Bolivia, eastern French Guiana, and southern Guyana.

 Characteristics

 The black caiman has dark-coloured, scaly skin.
 The skin coloration helps with camouflage during its nocturnal hunts, but may also help absorb heat (see thermoregulation).
 The lower jaw has grey banding (brown in older animals), and pale yellow or white bands are present across the flanks of the body, although these are much more prominent in juveniles.
 This banding fades only gradually as the animal matures.
 The bony ridge extending from above the eyes down the snout, as seen in other caiman, is present.
 The eyes are large, as befits its largely nocturnal activity, and brown in colour.
 Mothers on guard near their nests are tormented by blood-sucking flies that gather around their vulnerable eyes, leaving them bloodshot.

 The black caiman is structurally dissimilar to other caiman species, particularly in the shape of the skull.
 Compared to other caimans, it has distinctly larger eyes.
-Although the snout is relatively narrow, the skull (given the species' considerably larger size) is much larger overall than other caimans.
+The snout is relatively deep, and the skull (given the species' considerably larger size) is much larger overall than other caimans.
 Black caimans are relatively more robust than other crocodilians of comparable length.
 There appears to be varying skull morphology in this species depending on the age and particular individual animal, which is not uncommon in other modern crocodilians, and by gender, with adult males typically having much more massive skulls relative to their size than like-age females.
 Due to the differences, males have a stronger bite force and likely exploit a different, and larger, prey base than females.
-Young black caiman can be distinguished from large spectacled caimans by their proportionately larger head, as well as by the colour of the jaw, which is light coloured in the spectacled caiman and dark with three black spots in the black caiman.
+Young black caimans can be distinguished from large spectacled caimans by their proportionately larger head, as well as by the colour of the jaw, which is light coloured in the spectacled caiman and dark with three black spots in the black caiman.
+A 3 m, 103 kg black caiman was found to have a bite force of 4310 N.